 German Christmas Traditions

-If you're wondering how is Christmas celebrated in Germany or looking for a delicious meal to enjoy on your Christmas Day in Germany, this article might be useful.
+If you’re wondering how is Christmas celebrated in Germany or looking for a delicious meal to enjoy on your Christmas Day in Germany, the festivals and celebrations mentioned above should be helpful.

 No matter where you choose to spend Christmas in Germany, you’ll find plenty of fun things to do.
 Merry Christmas – or Frohe Weihnachten as they say in German!